Medicare Enrolled

 Summary

-Dr. Gajaraju Venkata is a clinical cardiology specialist, with above-average Medicare volume (top 10% in TX), and low-engagement industry engagement, with 16 years of practice experience.
+Dr. Gajaraju Venkata is a clinical cardiology specialist, with above-average Medicare volume (top 10% in TX), with low-engagement industry engagement, with 16 years of NPI registration.

 This summary is auto-generated from federal data.
 It describes data availability and patterns — not clinical quality.
 Read our methodology →